Gospel of Peter: Contents

 J. Rendel Harris (1852–1941) decided to introduce the Gospel of Peter to the public in A Popular Account of the Newly-Recovered Gospel of Peter.
 He opens with a description of its discovery, offering his opinions regarding its date and original language.
 Classifying the work as a Docetic gospel, Harris defines the community in which it arose as well as its use during the Patristic age.
 He translates the fragment and then proceeds to discuss the sources behind it.
 Harris is convinced that the author borrowed from the canonical accounts, and he lists other literature that may have incorporated the Gospel of Peter, with special emphasis on the Diatessaron.

 Edgar J. Goodspeed stated that the main importance of this work is that it is the first of the Christian apologies, although on the next page he admits that only "bits" actually fall into that category.

-One of the chief characteristics of the work is that Pontius Pilate is exonerated of all responsibility for the Crucifixion, the onus being laid upon Herod Antipas, the scribes, and other Jews, who pointedly do not "wash their hands" like Pilate.
+One of the chief characteristics of the work is that Pontius Pilate is exonerated of all responsibility for the Crucifixion, the onus being laid upon Herod Antipas, the scribes, and other Jews, who pointedly did not "wash their hands" like Pilate.
 However, the Gospel of Peter was condemned as heretical by c.
 200 AD for its alleged docetic elements.

 The opening leaves of the text are lost, so the Passion begins abruptly with the trial of Jesus before Pilate, after Pilate has washed his hands, and closes with its unusual and detailed version of the watch set over the tomb and the resurrection.
 The Gospel of Peter is more detailed in its account of the events after the Crucifixion than any of the canonical gospels, and it varies from the canonical accounts in numerous details: Herod gives the order for the execution, not Pilate, who is exonerated; Joseph (of Arimathea, which place is not mentioned) has been acquainted with Pilate; in the darkness that accompanied the crucifixion, "many went about with lamps, supposing that it was night, and fell down".

-Jesus' cry from the cross, which the Gospels of Mark and Matthew gives as "Eli, Eli, lama sabachthani?" which Mark and Matthew explain as meaning "My God, my God, why hast thou forsaken me?" is reported in Peter as "My power, my power, thou hast forsaken me".
-Immediately after, Peter states that "when he had said it he was taken up", suggesting that Jesus did not actually die.
+Jesus' cry from the cross, which the Gospels of Mark and Matthew give as "Eli, Eli, lama sabachthani?" which Mark and Matthew explain as meaning, "My God, my God, why hast thou forsaken me?" is reported in the Gospel of Peter as "My power, my power, thou hast forsaken me".
+Immediately after, Peter states that, "when he had said it, he was taken up", suggesting that Jesus did not actually die.
 This, together with the claim that on the cross Jesus "remained silent, as though he felt no pain", has led many early Christians to accuse the text of docetism.
 F. F. Bruce writes: